chase-slept/infra-doc/README.md

 ### Wireguard

 To secure the connection between the Bastion server and my local network, I've configured Wireguard as the only allowed connection.
 Any other requests to the Bastion server are dropped by the firewall by default, and any reverse proxy connections through Caddy use the Wireguard interface to encrypt the connection.
-One challenge I encountered here was separating the network traffic once it entered my local network.
-To get around this issue, I've set PostUp and PostDown rules on both Wireguard endpoints to define important firewall and routing rules.
-This allows our rules to be confined to the Wireguard interface and apply whenever the interface is created (and removed when disabled).
+One challenge I encountered here was the return traffic getting lost on the local network.
+To resolve this issue, I've set PreUp and PostDown rules on the Bastion endpoint to define important routing rules.
+This allows our rules to be applied to the interface only when it is enabled and removed when it is disabled.
 On the Bastion server, the Wireguard configuration and its routing rules look like this (I've sanitized sensitive IPs and values):

 ```
 [Interface]